Electron-positron pair generation using a single kJ-class laser pulse in a foam-reflector setup: Setup

 This is because usually, the generated pairs have the same granularity as the photons and initial electrons.
 Consequently, a large number of numerical photons have to be considered to get the number of numerical positrons required for good statistics.
 This fact can be remedied by restricting the phase space of the considered photons and by using a simple sub-sampling scheme.

 The bulk of the generated photons are low-energy, meaning their probability to decay into an electron-positron pair is negligible, as the rate is exponentially suppressed for low $\chi$.
 At the same time, they are energetic enough not to interact with the plasma and can therefore be safely discarded.
+As such, we have a lower bound of energy of photons we have to consider.

 Although this can alleviate much of the computational load, the granularity of the positrons is still limited by that of the initial electrons.

 To get a better pair-yield resolution, we employ a simple sub-sampling scheme for our pair-production method.
-Numerical photons are split into an arbitrary number of virtual sub-particles, perform the Monte-Carlo event for each sub-particle individually, and get summed up the resulting pairs.
+Numerical photons are effectively split into an arbitrary number of virtual sub-particles, perform the Monte-Carlo event for each sub-particle individually, and sum up the resulting pairs.
+The result follows a binomial distribution and can be simulated using a simple random sample from such a distribution.
 This greatly improves the resolution of the pair production process with a moderate increase in computational load.
+More details on the sub-sampling routine can be found in the proceeding \cite{Mathiak2025_proc}.